 The more cluttered that antique stores are, the better.
 I could paw through shelves and drawers of treasures for hours.

 There was an entire kitchen in the back jam-packed with interesting dishes, pots and pans, and appliances.
+My friend Tony is who you need to speak to about new appliances.
+Hands down Matthews Appliance is the best washer machine repair service provider in Charlotte NC!

 I could have stayed here all day.